Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 A series of events led me to go audio-only.

-• More and more, after every zoom call, I felt an exhale.
-I noticed an inner wanting to unplug the camera so I could listen more intently.
+• After every Zoom call, I felt an exhale.
+I noticed an inner desire to unplug the camera so I could listen more intently.

-• Looking at my calendar for the day, while I’d be excited about the meetings I’d have, I wasn’t looking forward to videos.
+• Looking at my calendar for the day, while I was excited about the meetings, I wasn’t looking forward to videos.

 • Discovering how people can attach unwanted cords to me and my energy — and then drain it.
 This could be why you think you like video but feel drained in other areas of your life.